CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models

+Lastly, \mech can be applied in a variety of raw signal analysis pipelines.
+The parameter search can be altered depending both on what segmentation algorithm is used, as well as what downstream task the \mech-corrected events are used for.
+For example, in this paper, we demonstrated that \mech can be optimized for three segmentation algorithms across two different configurations of RawHash2: HPC enabled, and HPC disabled.
+Other downstream tasks besides read mapping could be incorporated into the parameter search, making \mech a flexible framework that could be applied across raw signal analysis tools.

 \head{Limitations} There are two main limitations that \mech currently faces.
-First, \mech does not address undersegmentation errors.
-During our evaluations, we find that \mech struggles to model missing events as well as other complex segmentation errors that distort the signal more heavily than event duplication or small amounts of noise.
+First, \mech does not correct undersegmentation errors.
+During our evaluations, we find that \mech struggles to model missing events as well as other complex segmentation errors that distort the signal more heavily than event duplication or noise which spans many events.
 In our initial efforts, we find that attempting to model these complex errors also significantly increases the error correction runtime.
 We expect that a mechanism capable of detecting and correcting such complex segmentation errors would likely require computational resources comparable to basecalling, which would reduce the practical benefits of raw signal analysis.
 However, it is possible that alternative model designs could better capture and correct these patterns.